ajadchhatkuli/mdh-nrsfm/README.md

 # mdh-nrsfm
-MDH-NRSfM Matlab implementation with SOCP
+MDH-NRSfM by SOCP (Matlab implementation)
 A. Chhatkuli, D. Pizarro, T. Collins and A. Bartoli

 # Related links